Catastrophic Injury Lawyers Serving MD, DC & VA

 Though there are many specific reasons people may suffer catastrophic harm, the underlying cause of many accidents is human negligence.
-Negligence law in Maryland and Virginia requires the victim to prove that tortfeasor (at-fault party) had a reasonable duty of care, and failed to exercise reasonable care in a breach or dereliction of that duty and that the breach of duty was the direct and proximate (legal) cause of the victim’s injuries.
-Negligence can be constituted by a specific affirmative act, or an omission. (a failure to act)
+Negligence law in Maryland and Virginia requires the victim to prove that the tortfeasor (at-fault party) had a reasonable duty of care and failed to exercise reasonable care in a breach or dereliction of that duty and that the breach of duty was the direct and proximate (legal) cause of the victim’s injuries.
+Negligence can be constituted by a specific affirmative act or omission (a failure to act).

 Damages for Victims of Catastrophic Injuries